groupvine/gv-doc/about/g4s-ads.md

 # Can we put in our own ads?

 Yes, we call this GoLocal™!
-Interested in using the ad space in these emails to help promote your business to this community and put your business just one click away?
-(Or know others in your community who may be interested and want to help replace the current ads with theirs?)
-You can learn more about our GoLocal™ advertising service
+Interested in using the ad space in these emails as an additional sponsorship offering for your school, or to help promote your business to this community and put your business just one click away?
+You can learn more about our GoLocal™ advertising service <a href="/about/golocal">here,</a> and/or <a href="mailto:support@groupvine.com">send us an email </a> for other details and we'll help you get started!
-<a href="/about/golocal">here,</a>
-and/or <a href="mailto:support@groupvine.com">send us an email
-</a> for other details and we'll help you get started!

 # Can I remove the ads all together?